 L2 LED Green 51-1105-ND

 Get whatever type of thru-hole prototype perf board you want; I had some leftover stock I picked up from Radioshack a long time ago.
+Improvements To Add

-2) Still work on that battery indicator just because after I stuff this up in my closet, it gets easily forgotten.
+1) Put some inline diodes for some circuit protection along with a 5v voltage regulator --- I'm under some wild assumptions that I'm the only one who will ever use this and always apply 5v DC supply to it.2) Still work on that battery indicator just because after I stuff this up in my closet, it gets easily forgotten.
 I stumbled across this for a 3v low battery flasher using a Panasonic MN13811-G, but that MN13811 was pretty hard to find anywhere (digikey, mouser, etc.)

 3) Get it off the wood 1x4 mount and get a proper project box to enclose this.